mistval/node-fetch-cache/README.md

 });

 if (response.isCacheMiss) {
-  // No response was found in the cache
+  console.log('No response was found in the cache!');
 }
 ```